-This includes following a healthy diet for hypertension, which is low in saturated fats and sodium, and high in dietary fibre and functional foods.
+This includes following a healthy high blood pressure diet plan, which is low in saturated fats and sodium, and high in dietary fibre and functional foods.
 Apart from this, at Health Total we focus on foods rich in potassium, as they help to normalise high BP.

 According to Ayurveda, hypertension involves all the doshas, the heart and the blood vessels.
 At Health Total, we focus on correcting the balance of vata dosha and pitta vitiation.
 Various herbs are prescribed to control high BP.
 A few herbs that help in managing doshas are Sarpagandha, Abana and Tagar.

 We recommend moderate exercising for at least 30-45 minutes every day to lower high blood pressure by 4 to 9 mm of mercury (mm Hg).
 But, if you stop exercising, your blood pressure might shoot up again.
 The best exercises include walking, jogging, cycling, swimming and dancing.

 One-day High Blood Pressure Diet Plan

 Here’s a one-day generic diet plan for high blood pressure.
 Consult your doctor or dietitian before trying it